 Brick-and-mortar stores attract their customers with their storefronts and their window displays – asking them to come in and browse inside.
 No surprise we have a saying “window shopping”.
 But your online store has SEO and your online banners, carousels, and digital assets to invite them in and browse your virtual shop.

 Remember, this challenging time requires respect and really quite reserved marketing – as you don’t know what your customers are going through.
 But it doesn’t mean your banners can’t be visible in a good way.
 If you can help your customers with what you offer, then try to be there for them.

-Also, online shoppers have different behaviours – for example, they are browsing at different times of day (or even night!) – thus online businesses are there 24/7.
+Also, online shoppers have different behaviors – for example, they are browsing at different times of day (or even night!) – thus, online businesses are there 24/7.
 But there’s lots of potential for automation to help keep your business running day and night.
 For example, email marketing as a channel has outstanding automated workflow programs as well as integrations with many other different channels.
 Here are some useful articles for you to read:

 - How SMS Marketing Fits into Your Email Marketing Strategy – this article explains how SMS and email fit together to form an effective cross-channel marketing approach.’

 - Email Marketing Automation Demystified – explore and learn about email marketing automation, and find some inspiration for your automated email workflows.